MUKHTAR-02/super_100_programs/README.md

 ### Prerequisites
 - Have a knowledge of any programing language is better, but the door for learners is always open...
-- To run all the program in the single try, just copy super_program file.
+- To run all the program in the single try, just copy `All_programs` file.

 ### Clone the Repository
 ```bash